 Requests for an AIRS will not be accepted from parties other than the identified licence holder.
 Similarly, the result of the check will only be provided directly to the applicant.

 Prepare your identification documents before starting the application process, as this request must be accompanied by a certified true copy of the applicant's pilot/flight crew licence.
 We are unable to provide you with an AIRS unless we receive a certified true copy your pilot/flight crew licence.

-The copy of the applicant’s licence must be certified by a person prescribed under the Statutory Declarations Regulations 2018 and may be annotated as follows: I certify this to be a true and accurate copy of the original sighted by me.
+NOTE: The copy of the applicant’s licence must be certified by a person prescribed under the Statutory Declarations Regulations 2018 (see Schedule 2: Part 1—Occupations for a list of certified persons) and may be annotated as follows: I certify this to be a true and accurate copy of the original sighted by me.
 The person who certifies the copy should also include a description of their occupation or capacity to certify the document.